Dodgers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers are 40-30 in games they were listed as the moneyline favorite (winning 57.1% of those games).
+- The Dodgers have been the moneyline favorite 71 total times this season.
+They've gone 41-30 in those games.

-- Los Angeles has gone 12-12 when playing as moneyline favorites with odds of -175 or shorter (50% winning percentage).
+- When it has played as moneyline favorites with odds of -225 or shorter, Los Angeles has an 8-5 record (winning 61.5% of its games).

-- Based on this game's moneyline, the Dodgers have an implied win probability of 63.6%.
+- The implied moneyline probablility for this matchup gives the Dodgers a 69.2% chance to win.

-- Los Angeles has played in 83 games with over/under set, and have combined with opponents to go over the total 47 times (47-31-5).
+- Los Angeles has played in 84 games with a set over/under, and have combined with its opponents to go over the total 47 times (47-32-5).

-- The Dodgers have put together a 6-6-0 record against the spread this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!